-In an effort to offset the costs associated with relocating or expanding a corporate headquarters facility.
-South Carolina provides a generous 20% tax credit based on the value of the actual portion of the facility dedicated to the headquarters operation or direct lease costs for the first five years of operation.
+In an effort to offset the costs associated with relocating or expanding a corporate headquarters facility, South Carolina provides a generous 20% tax credit of the sum of the value of the actual portion of the facility dedicated to the headquarters operation or direct lease costs for the first five years of operation plus the tangible personal property that is capitilized property purchased for the headquarters and used for headquarters-related functions and services.
 The credit can be applied against either corporate income tax or the license fee.
 These credits are not limited in their ability to eliminate corporate income taxes and can potentially eliminate corporate income taxes for as long as 10 years from the year earned.
 Eligibility for this credit is determined by meeting each of the following criteria: